shybovycha/irrlicht-newton-tutorials/_posts/2015-08-28-irrlicht-basics.md

 But don't be scared!
 It's simple!
 Yet, there is one caveat: **do not run `make install` on Linux!
 Ever!**.
 If you do, it will be hard for you to get rid of an old version of the software you installed in such a way.
 For example, when you'll make an update of that software.

-To bypass this, you'd better use `checkinstall` utilitie.
+To bypass this, you'd better use `checkinstall` utility.
 It creates Debian package from sources and installs it natively instead of just copying files to their places, keeping no trace of that.

 So, unzip the `irrlicht-*.*.*.zip`, go to the `irrlicht-*.*.*/sources/Irrlicht` and run `make`.
 And, after many output, if you do not see any error messages - congratulations!
 You've compiled Irrlicht!

-Now, and that's important, here's how you shall compile your Irrlicht applications:
+Now, and that's important, here's how you should compile your Irrlicht applications:

 {% highlight bash %}
     g++ <source file> -o <output executable file> -L<absolute path to Irrlicht lib/Linux dir> -I<absolute path to Irrlicht include dir> -lIrrlicht -lGL